LSFLK/Copper/README.md

 # copper-base
 This repo is use for maintain the base docker image regarding the copper mail solution.
 Note that this is the core of copper mail.

-# copper-base
-This repo is use for maintain the base docker image regarding the copper mail solution.
-Note that this is the core of copper mail.

 Initial development of copper base is completed including postfix and dovecot.
 You may find the source code in “https://github.com/LankaSoftwareFoundation/copper-base.git”.

 Instructions (commands) for create the docker image and you may test mail sending and receiving in local environment using telnet.